Gman-Superfly/AKIRA/architecture_theoretical/ORTHOGONALITY.md

 │                     = 0 if k ≠ j                                      │
 │                                                                         │
 │  Different frequencies are ORTHOGONAL.                                │
-│  This is not approximate — it is EXACT.                              │ │                                                                         │
+│  This is not approximate; it is EXACT.                               │ │                                                                         │
 │  WHAT THIS MEANS FOR AKIRA:                                            │ │  ───────────────────────────                                            │